-Dry gas seal is a new type of shaft end seal using slotted seal technology for gas seal, which belongs to non-contact seal.
+The Dry Gas Seal is a new type of shaft end seal that utilizes slotted seal technology for gas sealing and falls under the category of non-contact seals.

-Centrifugal compressors and other high-speed fluid machinery are suitable for working conditions where a small amount of process gas leaks into the atmosphere without harm, such as air compressors and nitrogen compressors.
+The Dry Gas Seal is ideal for use in centrifugal compressors and other high-speed fluid machinery where a small amount of process gas leakage into the atmosphere is acceptable, such as air compressors and nitrogen compressors.

 4. Labyrinth Seal

-Labyrinth seals are the most basic form of sealing between stages and shaft ends of centrifugal compressor.
-According to the different structural characteristics, it can be divided into four types: smooth type, zigzag type, step type and honeycomb type.
+Labyrinth seals are the simplest form of sealing between stages and shaft ends of centrifugal compressors.

 1).
 Smooth labyrinth seal

-The smooth labyrinth seal has two structures: integral and panel.
-Its structure is simple and easy to manufacture, but its sealing effect is poor.
+The Smooth Labyrinth Seal comes in two structures: integral and panel.
+It has a simple design and is easy to manufacture, but its sealing performance is limited.

 2).
 Zigzag labyrinth seal

-Therefore, the flow resistance is increased and the sealing efficiency is improved.
-However, it can only be used in a cylinder or partition with a horizontal split surface, and the sealing body must also be made into a horizontal split type.
+However, it can only be used in cylinders or partitions with a horizontal split surface and must be constructed as a horizontal split type.

 3).
 Step labyrinth seal

-Step labyrinth seal is structurally similar to a smooth labyrinth seal, but the sealing effect is similar to a zigzag labyrinth seal.
-It is often used at the impeller cover and balance plate.
+The Step Labyrinth Seal has a similar structure to the Smooth Labyrinth Seal, but its sealing performance is similar to the Zigzag Labyrinth Seal.
+It is commonly used at the impeller cover and balance plate.

 4).
 Honeycomb labyrinth seal

-The honeycomb labyrinth seal teeth are welded into a honeycomb shape to form a complex-shaped expansion chamber.
+The Honeycomb Labyrinth Seal teeth are welded together to form a complex honeycomb-shaped expansion chamber.

-The honeycomb labyrinth seal has a complicated manufacturing process, high strength of the sealing sheet and good sealing effect.
+The Honeycomb Labyrinth Seal has a complex manufacturing process but boasts a high strength sealing sheet and excellent sealing capabilities.

 5. Oil Seal